UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 ### HTML5Setup.sh Deep Dive

-follow along this explaination by going opening a page to [HTML5Setup.sh](https://github.com/UnrealEngineHTML5/UnrealEngine/blob/4.24-html5/Engine/Platforms/HTML5/HTML5Setup.sh) file.
+follow along this explaination by opening a page to [HTML5Setup.sh](https://github.com/UnrealEngineHTML5/UnrealEngine/blob/4.24-html5/Engine/Platforms/HTML5/HTML5Setup.sh) file.
 - again: if you see a `404 This is not the web page you are looking for` error